Q.26. Describe the circumstances leading to the outbreak of revolutionary protest in France.

 Ans.
-There were rumors that the landlords of the manor had hired some people to destroy the ripened crops.
+There were rumours that the landlords of the manor had hired some people to destroy the ripened crops.
 Being afraid of the situation, peasants in several districts seized hoes and pitchforks and attacked chateaux (castles belonging to the noblemen).
 They looted hoarded grain in the market.
 They had also burnt the documents containing records of the manorial dues.
-With the result, a large number of nobles fled from their homes and migrated to the neighbouring countries.
+As the result, a large number of nobles fled from their homes and migrated to the neighbouring countries.

 Q.35.
 Differentiate between Active and Passive Citizens.

 (i) Active Citizens: Only men above 25 years of age who paid taxes equal to at least 3 days of a labourer's wage were given the status of active citizens.
 Only they had the right to vote.